analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 -   hard to have a one size fits all solution to metrics and metric frameworks as it's highly dependent on the business objectives and the stage of the business
 -   metric goals and incentives alignment (look out for path of least resistance to hit metric goals if career incentives are tied to metric goals)
 -   further learning resources???
+-   product X has 100% user turnover week to week but 7 day actives is still growing?
+How might this be?